apache/mynewt-site/docs/os/tutorials/lora/lorawanapp.md

 ### Objective

-We will be adding an analog sensor to the NRF52DK development board and using the Analog to Digital Converter (ADC) to read the values from the sensor.
-It's also using Bluetooth to allow you to connect to the app and read the value of the sensor.
-Please see the following section for the required hardware in order to complete this tutorial.
+The purpose of this tutorial is to demonstrate how to build the lora app shell application for either a class A or class C lora device.

 <br>

 ### Hardware needed

-* nRF52 Development Kit (one of the following)
-    * Dev Kit from Nordic - PCA 10040
-    * Eval Kit from Rigado - BMD-300-EVAL-ES
-* eTape Liquid Sensor -- buy from [Adafruit](https://www.adafruit.com/products/1786)
+* Telennor EE02 module
+* Segger J-Link or similar debugger
+* LORA gateway
 * Laptop running Mac OS
 * It is assumed you have already installed newt tool.
-* It is assumed you already installed native tools as described [here](../get_started/native_tools.md)
+* It is assumed you understand the basics of the mynewt OS

 <br>